 - Making sleep and your health a priority.
 There will only ever be 24 hours in a day.
 Between making time to exercise (which is very important), your career, family, spending time with friends, running errands, and working your way through that ever-growing ‘to-do’ list, the only surefire way to get enough sleep is to make it a priority.
 Set a bet time and stick to it – no ifs, ands, or buts.

 Not surprisingly, one of the biggest predictors of healthy sleep habits in adults is healthy sleep habits as a child.
 If you are a parent or grandparent – set a positive example and encourage the whole family to make sleep a priority!
 For more advice on “sleep hygiene,” Harvard’s Division of Sleep Medicine has twelve simple tips to start with.
+You can also download our sleep guide.

 Q: What’s the next step in learning about how sleep affects the brain?